smendoza787/philosophy-app/README.md

 # philosophy-app

+- A simple Philosophy resource for finding information on Philosophers, ideas, quotes, etc.

+- Built with Ruby on Rails and React

 ## Instructions For Running

 Until I can find a 'single-command' solution for starting a Postgres connection, rails server and react-dev-server in parallel, you have to run these in 3 separate terminals. :/